ergebnis/php-package-template/.github/CONTRIBUTING.md

 # CONTRIBUTING

-We are using [GitHub Actions](https://github.com/features/actions) as a continuous integration system.
+We use [GitHub Actions](https://github.com/features/actions) as a continuous integration system.

 For details, take a look at the following workflow configuration files: